dankmrpanda/discord-bot-logger/README.md

 2. Change the DISCORD_TOKEN (bot token) and CLIENT_ID (bot id) values in .env

 3. Run index.js to start the bot.
+   - If you see `Error: self-signed certificate in certificate chain`, it means your wifi is blocking discord connections